-Primary school to high school transition is a pivotal time in a young person’s school journey, which is supported by the Year 10 and 11 Peer Support Leaders; senior school students who have a valued role as mentor and pillar of support in the critical stages of transition into high school.
+Primary school to high school transition is a pivotal time in a young person’s school journey, which is supported by the Year 10 Peer Support Leaders; senior school students who have a valued role as mentor and pillar of support in the critical stages of transition into high school.

 Student Voice & Agency

 At Brighton Secondary School, students are encouraged to make their needs and requests visible to staff.
 Whole-school student surveys and open student forums are fundamental in refining and informing school plans.

 Various student action groups, concerned with developing and promoting our school, are offered to students and target the needs and aspirations of current students.